mpysys/portfolio-personal/README.md

 - The Template for wireframe AND hero image was thanks to this Figma template here on [Figma](https://www.figma.com/community/file/1019162390459683817)

 ### Code
 I consulted multiple sites in order to better understand the code I was  trying to implement.
-For code that was copied and edited, the developer made sure to reference this with the code.
 The following sites were used on a more regular basis:
 - [Stack Overflow](https://stackoverflow.com/ "Link to Stack Overflow page")
 - [W3Schools](https://www.w3schools.com/ "Link to W3Schools page")
 - [Bootstrap](https://getbootstrap.com/ "Link to BootStrap page")